Sana Ganguly brutally trolls dad Sourav on Instagram

+From making Steve Waugh wait to taking off his shirt at Lord’s, Sourav Ganguly never shied away from leaving the beaten track and giving protocol a miss.

-And it appears that gene has passed down, with Sana Ganguly showing the same cheekiness that defined her dad’s career.
+And it appears that gene has passed on, with Sana Ganguly showing the same streak of insouciant rebellion that defined her dad’s career.

 On Sunday, she trolled her dad’s Instagram account and wrote on a picture in which the BCCI president appeared grumpy and wrote: “What is it that you’re not liking?”